PaulTran47/econ-grad-app-deadlines/index.md

 ## Why isn't the year included?

 The day and month are the most important parts of the deadline.
-If one needs to know the year for absolute certainty (e.g., for deadlines that are in January), the programme website is provided.
+If one needs to know the year for absolute certainty (e.g., January deadlines), the programme website is provided.